SerralaSolutions/serralasolutions.github.io/documents/billAsync.md

 }
 ```

 The response of this call will only contain the ATID.
 The record will then be put in a queue which will then be processed.
 Normally processing takes a few seconds.
+On busier days, this can increase to a few minutes.

+When planning a mailing scheduled soon after the call is made, we advise to make sure this is at least a 30 minutes in the future, as the processing can (in busy timeframes) increase to a few minutes it might cause problems when scheduling the mailing.